 To guarantee your safety and security throughout your journey, some items are prohibited on board our aircraft.
 Others are restricted, which means they can be transported as cargo, subject to certain conditions only.

 Before packing your bags, see the list of restricted items below.

 The following items are forbidden on all Air Tahiti flights, whether in your hand or hold baggage.
 However, they can be accepted in cargo under certain conditions.

 - Infected or poisonous animals, including bees.

-- All types of weapons other than for hunting or sport.
-For other types of weapons, click on the "Regulated Items" tab above.
+- All types of firearms other than for hunting or sport.
+For other types of firearms, click on the "Regulated Items" tab above.

 - Explosives and articles posing a mass explosion or a projection hazard, e.g. fireworks, flares, pyrotechnic devices, detonators, military munitions, etc.